NotPyro404/TOHE-Docs/options/Impostors/Experimental/Mastermind.md

 He had only one goal: to influence and kill people.
 He knew that those who bullied him had a kill button, but they were far too afraid to use it.
 The best way for him to get revenge was to force them into a position where they had to kill.

-Either they kill, or they die. 🔪
+Either they kill, or they die. ðŸ”ª

 But Mastermind knew one thing: this way of killing would win him the battle, not the war.
 > Submitted by: champofchamps78